StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Export feedback

 {% hint style="warning" %}
-User comments are included in the exported feedback.
-These are very useful, but should not contain any sensitive information.
+**Note that user comments will be included in the exported feedback.** These are very useful, but should not contain any sensitive information.
 {% endhint %}

 Feedback that has been added to anomalies can be exported to file using the StackState CLI.